AJGreaves/picflip/testing.md

 ## Further testing:
 1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.
 2. PicFlip! viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.

+### A note to my fellow Code Institute students

+I am happy that you have come to look at my testing.md file as an example of how to write a good one for your second Milestone project.
+You are welcome to learn how to structure and format your own testing.md from mine.

+However, it is not ok to copy and paste large portions of it into your own project.
+Please remember to write your own, rather than copying mine or someone elses.

+Many thanks!
+Anna